cspablocortez/Arrow/posts/github-pages-deployment.md

 The previous process applies only to the first time you wish to publish.

-For subsequent changes, simply run the `make publish` command from the terminal.
+For subsequent changes, simply run the `rake publish` command from the terminal.

 If all went well, you should see a message on the terminal that shows the project was deployed successfully.